Braid (video game): Release

 Shortly after the game's release, Blow expressed that he had no plans to release more levels or make a sequel; however, he added that "if another developer out there really likes the time mechanics and wants to make a game that uses them, and perhaps some new ones, with their own new level designs, then hey, awesome."
 Shortly after the PC release, Blow released resources for a level editor for Braid that allow users to import new graphics into the game.
 Since then, several mods containing new puzzles and story content have been released.

 Anniversary edition

 In August 2020, Braid, Anniversary Edition, a remastered edition of Braid, was announced during Sony's State of Play event.
 The game's art was repainted with significantly more detail, with smoother animations and enhanced sound.
 The new edition includes detailed and thorough developer commentary from Blow.
+The commentary also includes interviews, and some of this commentary was released online as the podcast Braid, Anniversary Edition Podcast.
 Players are able to toggle between the original and upgraded version while playing.
-Blow said that the remaster would be faithful to the original and not get a "Greedo shoots first" treatment (a reference to a change made to Star Wars).
+Blow said that the remaster would be faithful to the original and not get a "Greedo shoots first" treatment.
 The remaster would include 40 new levels.
 The game launched May 14, 2024, for the Nintendo Switch, PlayStation 4 and 5, Windows, Xbox One and Xbox Series X/S, Android, and iOS.
 The mobile versions were released by Netflix and require an active subscription.
 They were delisted on July 14, 2025.